 4. It’s a feast for all the senses – literally

-The food.
-Oh, do we need to talk about the food.
-After the cast take their final bow, the audience is invited to pile their plates high at a bush tucker-inspired barbecue feast bursting with unique Indigenous flavours.
+After curtain call, pile your plate high at a bush tucker-inspired barbecue feast bursting with unique Indigenous flavours.

-Think piping hot damper with dipping oils and wild finger lime and macadamia nut bush dukkah, tasting skewers of char-grilled kangaroo, emu and crocodile (spoiler alert: it tastes just like chicken) – and that’s just the starter.
+What’s on offer?
+Piping hot damper with dipping oils and wild finger lime and macadamia nut bush dukkah.
+Tasting skewers of char-grilled kangaroo, emu and crocodile (spoiler: it tastes like chicken).
+And that’s just the starter.

-The char-grilled beef, lamb and chicken (infused with an Indigenous bush rub, natch) are a carnivore’s dream, while the homemade lemon myrtle cheesecake made by cast member and co-founder Shannon Ruska’s talented sister could give dessert queen Maggie Beer a run for her money.
+The char-grilled beef, lamb and chicken (infused with an Indigenous bush rub) are a carnivore’s dream.
+Sweet tooth?
+The homemade lemon myrtle cheesecake could give dessert queen Maggie Beer a run for her money.

 5. It’ll leave you with a powerful and uplifting message you won’t forget in a hurry

 Spirits of the Red Sand retells a confronting period of history that marks the beginning of the end of traditional life for the First Australians.
-But while the central story is a tragic one, the people behind the production are determined that their guests leave on a positive, uplifting note.
+But while the story is a tragic one, the creators are determined to have you leave with a lightness in your step and gratitude in your heart.

-At dinner, the audience is joined by the cast members and encouraged to chat to and ask questions of the cast, all of whom have ancestors affected by the events retold in the evening’s performance.
-It’s here that we’re given an insight into contemporary Aboriginal experience and a better understanding of what it means to be Aboriginal today.
+At dinner you’ll be joined by the cast, all of whom have ancestors affected by the events retold in the evening’s performance.
+You’re open to ask them questions for a personal insight into contemporary Aboriginal experience and what it means to be Aboriginal today.